RatPoison-dev/RatPoison/README.md

 Before doing anything, make sure you have
 [Java Development Kit (JDK) 12](https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html) installed.
-[Alternative.](https://jdk.java.net/12/) This is NOT the same thing as the regular Java Runtime (JRE), and you MUST install the JDK in order to build Charlatano, as well as any other Java software, and you MUST install JDK 12
+[Alternative.](https://jdk.java.net/12/) This is NOT the same thing as the regular Java Runtime (JRE), and you MUST install the JDK in order to build Rat Poison, Charlatano, and any other Java software, and you MUST install JDK 12

 The first step is to compile the source code into a usable cheat program.